Do you want to learn about some of the best smith machine shoulder exercises to include it in your workouts for a stronger, better-looking shoulder.

 The smith machine upright row is a machine exercise that builds stronger and bigger traps, rhomboids and rear deltoids.

-The Smith machine upright row is a variation of the upright row and an exercise used to target the muscles of the shoulders.
+Smith machine upright row is a variation of the upright row that builds bigger and stronger shoulders.

-- Ensure that the barbell is resting against your thighs, as it’s important to keep the bar close to your body while you perform the exercise.
+- Ensure that the barbell is resting against your thighs.
+Keep the bar close to your body.

-- When the bar has reached its peak, reverse the movement slowly while controlling the bar back to the starting position.
+- When the bar is at upper chest level, slowly reverse the movement back to the starting position.

 Tips

-- Focus on keeping your elbows higher than your forearms.
+- Maintain a higher elbow height than your forearms.

 - Avoid using momentum to lift the bar.
 Instead, focus on deriving power from the upper body.

-- Don’t lean back as you pull the weight up, keep the motion under control, and don’t rely on momentum.
+- Keep the motion under control, and donโt rely on momentum.

-- If machine upright rows bother your wrists, consider a dumbbell, cable, or banded options as these place less stress on the wrists.
+- If machine upright rows bother your wrists, consider a dumbbell, cable upright row, or banded options, as these place less stress on the wrists.

 5. Smith Machine Shrug

-The smith machine shrug is perhaps the go-to movement when looking to tone or puts on mass on the trapezius muscle.
-There are several variations of the barbell shrug, smith machine shrug in one of them.
+The smith machine shrug is perhaps the go-to movement when looking to tone orย put on mass on the trapezius muscle.
+There are several variations of the shrug, smith-machine shrug in one of them.

-The Smith machine shrug is an upper-body exercise, targeting the traps (trapezius muscles).
-It is usually performed for moderate to high reps, such as 8-12 reps per set or more, as part of shoulder or trap-focused training.
+It is usually performed for moderate to high reps, such as 8โ12 reps per set or more, as part of shoulder or trap-focused training.

-- Lift your shoulders toward your ears as high as possible while keeping your arms straight.
+- Stand up and lift your shoulders towards your ears while keeping your arms straight.

 - Hold the contraction for a second before lowering the bar back to the starting position.